New Zealand Healthy Homes Act

 Landlords are legally required to meet these regulations.
 Insulation standards are required from July 1st 2019, and the rest need to be completed by 1 July 2021.

-Below are the compliance timeframes for the healthy homes standards as per the Ministry of Housing and Urban Development:
+Below are the compliance timeframes for the Healthy Homes standards as per the Ministry of Housing and Urban Development:

 Date